camille-hdl/website/content/blog/reading-data-reality-w-kent/index.md

 ### Conceptual, logical and physical data models

-The author argues that each level of abstraction of the information system has its uses, but that the physical model is the most ephemeral in that it is tied to the technologies of the day.
+Each level of abstraction of the information system has its uses, but the physical model is ephemeral because it is tied to the technologies of the day.
-The logical model, however, being closer to the mental model of the users, is easier to maintain, will outlive any single implementation and can be re-used.
+The logical model, however, is closer to the mental model of the users, making it easier to maintain.
+It will outlive any technical implementation and can be re-used in the future.

 > The conceptual data model captures the business scope of the problem, the logical the business solution, and the physical the technical solution.